Discover Habit Stacking For Better Productivity

 Maintaining consistency is key with habit stacking.
 You can help make this easier for yourself by setting clear and achievable goals for each new habit that you want to introduce.

-Tracking your progress is also key, because it will help you stay accountable, which can be really motivating.
+Tracking your progress is also key, because it will help you stay accountable, allowing you to see realtime progress, which can be really motivating.

-Understand that building new habits will take you time and effort to begin with.
-Be open to making changes and adapting your goals along the way.
+Building new habits will take you time and effort to begin with, but with habit stacking, it can feel much easier.
+Be open to making changes and adapting your goals along the way as you discover things that you want to do more or less of.

-Track your progress and celebrate small wins every day!
-By celebrating your achievements and your lessons, you can become your biggest supporter.
-It’s so easy to focus on what you haven’t yet achieved, or how far away the end goal is.
+Celebrate small wins every day!
+When you celebrate your achievements and reflect on your lessons, you will build confidence which is motivating.
+If you only focus on what you haven’t yet achieved, or how far away the end goal is, it can feel overwhelming.

-Plus, giving yourself a high five and acknowledging your progress feels good!
-So, if you’re feeling a little flat, take the time to reflect on how far you've come.
+Giving yourself a high five and acknowledging your progress feels so good!
+When you’re feeling a little flat, take the time to reflect on how far you've already come.

 “Success is the product of daily habits – not once-in-a-lifetime transformation”.